Sargunan1213/SafeZone-React-App/README.md

 * GET /users/home
   * Expected to get all homes if not logged in, get all user's home if logged in as homeowner (needs cookie)
 * GET /users/home/:id
-  * Expected to get home with id
+  * Expected to get home document with id
 * POST /users/home
   * Add a new home to the Home database
   * Requires to be logged in as a homeowner/cookie, requires connect-multiparty and FormData